Montana State Flex Program

 What is one activity your state is funding through SHIP?

-The Montana Small Rural Hospital Improvement Grant Program (SHIP) is facilitated through the Montana Office of Rural Health at Montana State University.
-The SHIP program works closely with the Montana Health Research & Education Foundation at the Montana Hospital Association to ensure coordination with the Flex program.
-Montana’s small rural and frontier Critical Access Hospitals have consistently utilized SHIP funding to support projects within the three SHIP-required focus areas.
-A significant portion of the funding has been dedicated to the value-based purchasing category including the areas of quality reporting, MBQIP data collection process/related training, and efficiency or QI training.
+The Montana Small Rural Hospital Improvement Grant Programs (SHIP) is facilitated through the Montana Office of Rural Health (MORH) at Montana State University.
+The SHIP program works closely with the Montana Health Research & Education Foundation to ensure coordination with the Flex program.
+Montana’s small rural and frontier Critical Access Hospitals (CAH) have consistently utilized SHIP funding to support projects within the three SHIP required focus areas.
+A significant portion of funding has been dedicated to the value-based purchasing category including the areas of quality reporting, MBQIP data collection process/related training and efficiency or QI training.
 Montana’s rural and frontier hospitals often work with a small Montana-based company to conduct HCAHPS surveying.
 There is a distinct price advantage in using a local company as well as a recognition of the rural and frontier nature of our small Critical Access Hospitals.
-The ACO category is also chosen frequently with expenditures primarily in population health training, telehealth or mobile health, and efficiency/QI training or projects.
-Montana’s SHIP-participating CAHs have always had a strong preference to utilize SHIP funding on their own discrete projects.
-They have not generally been favorable to joining group projects or pooling funds for a specific project area.
-However, funding has been utilized appropriately and hospitals have expressed appreciation for the SHIP program.
+The ACO category is also chosen frequently with expenditures primarily in population health training, telehealth or mobile health and efficiency/QI training or projects.
+Looking toward the future, MORH will host a webinar series (in FY24) dedicated to preparing for ICD-11 coding.
+In addition, there may be opportunities to collaborate on PPS/PB projects as we work closely with the Flex program.
+There are 44 participating facilities, although there are more that would qualify to participate if desired.

 Type of Organization | State Government |